OpenEnroth/OpenEnroth/HACKING.md

 Coding style
 ------------

-For the C++ code we are following the [Google C++ Style Guide](http://google.github.io/styleguide/cppguide.html).\
-Source code is automatically checked against it and Pull Request will fail if you don't follow it.
+For the C++ code we are following the [Google C++ Style Guide](http://google.github.io/styleguide/cppguide.html).
+Source code is automatically checked against it and pull request will fail if you don't follow it.

-To perform style check before pushing anything you can build `check_style` target.
+To perform a style check before pushing anything you can build `check_style` target.
 In Visual Studio you can do that by going to ***Solution Explorer → Change Views → CMake targets***.
 Right click and build `check_style`, errors will be listed in output.

 We also follow some additional style preferences, as listed below.